Humberd/neural-network-playground/notes.md

 about 30% of nodes will output 0, which means that the output value will be 30% smaller than normally.
 To fix this we need to scale the output back up 30%

+## Preparing a dataset

+### Balance a dataset

+Make sure a dataset is **balanced**.
+Number of samples from each class should be similar.
+If they are not we should get rid of the ones that exceed the minimal amount

+### Grayscale

+Convert RGB to grayscale

+### Scale the data

+Make sure the pixel values are from `0 to 1` or `-1 to 1` range.
+If they are in 0-255 we can do `(value - 127.5) / 127.5` to convert to `-1 to 1` range.
+Use the same scale value to both training and testing dataset.

+### Flatten pixel images

+Make sure to convert 2D array of image pixels to 1D array.

+### Shuffle data

+Make sure to shuffle both dataset and target class values.